workgroupengineering/Documentation/tutorials/music-store-app/displaying-images.md

 }
 ```

-Calling this asynchronous method will iterate through each item in a copy of the `SearchResults` and call our `AlbumViewModel`s `LoadCover` method.
+Calling this asynchronous method will iterate through each item in a copy of the `SearchResults` and call our `AlbumViewModel`'s `LoadCover` method.
 Creating a copy with `.ToList()` is necessary because this method is async and `SearchResults` might be updated by another thread.

 Notice a `CancellationToken` is used to check if we want to stop loading album covers.

-Now add the following code to the beggining of `DoSearch` method of `MusicStoreViewModel` after the `SearchResults.Clear();` line.
+Now add the following code to the beginning of `DoSearch` method of `MusicStoreViewModel` after the `SearchResults.Clear();` line.

 ```csharp
 _cancellationTokenSource?.Cancel();